EmmanuelTsouris/2D-Terrain-by-Midpoint-Displacement/README.md

 ## Performance Considerations

-I tested the ShapeNode with a physics body and it performed pretty poorly, a better option to use this in a game where physics are needed, might be to convert it to a bitmap and use that instead.
+I tested the SKShapeNode with a physics body and it performed pretty poorly, a better option to use this in a game where physics are needed, might be to convert it to a bitmap and use that instead.